onap/portal-ng-bff/README.md

 ## Usage

-This action is intended to run as part of a workflow that triggers on `pull_request_target` and also supports manual runs via `workflow_dispatch`.
+This action runs as part of a workflow that triggers on `pull_request_target` and also supports manual runs via `workflow_dispatch`.